rev22/coffeemake/README.md

 ## Known bugs and limitations

 The 'watch' feature only watches for changes in the current directory.

+Command-line usage is not yet standardized or generally compatible with `make`.

-This will be fixed in a later version.
+These may be fixed in later versions.

 ## Authors and licensing